bandisre/FoodCode/README.md

-# FoodCode - Developed at STSHacks
+# FoodCode - Developed at STHacks

 A web application designed to scan barcodes and detect harmful ingredients.
 The application uses OpenCV to allow the user to use their device's webcam to scan a barcode.
 The barcode is then processed and a request is sent to Barcode Lookup API, which returns a list of ingredients for the given barcode.
 The ingredients are then filtered through our database of harmful ingredients and any matches are displayed to the user.